cloudnative-pg/cloudnative-pg/docs/src/security.md

 For InfoSec reasons, every Kubernetes platform should implement them.

 Cloud Native PostgreSQL does not require *privileged* mode for containers execution.
-PostgreSQL servers run as `postgres` system user.
-No component whatsoever requires to run as `root`.
+The PostgreSQL containers run as `postgres` system user.
+No component whatsoever requires running as `root`.

 Likewise, Volumes access does not require *privileges* mode or `root` privileges either.
 Proper permissions must be properly assigned by the Kubernetes platform and/or administrators.
+The PostgreSQL containers run with a read-only root filesystem (i.e. no writable layer).

 The operator explicitly sets the required security contexts.